mortang2410/dotfiles/README.md

 they must also be clear-headed about its faults.
 With that being said, I am just content with what I have figured out, and maybe contentment is the best metric.
-Best to only learn a new tool when one feels like it, and hopefully enjoys the journey.
+Best to only learn a new tool when one feels like it, and hopefully enjoys the journey as well.

 ## Installation guide